 ISSUES

-As a lifelong resident of North Georgia, I recognize that all areas of District 11 have great needs.
-Whether that need is affordable housing or economic stability, … I SEE YOU!
+“As a lifelong resident of North Georgia, I recognize that all areas of District 11 have great needs.
+Whether that need is affordable housing, sustainable healthcare or economic stability, … I SEE YOU!
+I pledge to work for resolutions that benefit our communities in healthy and wholesome ways.

-We the People of District 11 deserve to be placed above special interest groups, LOBBYISTS, business tax exemptions and billionaire bailouts.
+We the People of District 11 also deserve to be placed above special interest groups, LOBBYISTS, business tax exemptions and billionaire bailouts.

 • It is my goal to incrementally increase the minimum wage to a livable wage over a short period of time.